-- Centers with fewer than 21 subjects will be ordered from largest to smallest with pooling proceeding in the following manner:
+- If a center has 15 or more subjects, then no pooling will be done for that center. - Centers with fewer than 15 subjects will be ordered from largest to smallest with pooling proceeding in the following manner: - Two or more centers will be combined until the cumulative subject total is at least 150.

-- Two or more centers will be combined until the cumulative subject total is at least 21. - Once a pooled center has at least 21 subjects, the process will continue in an iterative fashion for the subsequent centers in the ordered list, where a new pooled center begins - man previous pool.

-... and pr If this iterative process reaches the end of the ordered list of centers where the final
+Once a pooled center has at least 15 subjects, the process will continue in an fashion for the subsequent centers in the ordered list will each time at least 15 subjects has been lift this if - If this iterative process reaches the end of the ordered list of centers where the final pooled center has fewer than 15 subjects, then the subjects from the centers in that pool will be combined with the pooled center formed in the previous iteration.

-This procedure is only to be performed within a geographic region - there will be no pooling of centers across regions.
+This procedure is only to be performed within a geographic region there will be no pooling of centers across regions.

-If the center-by-treatment interaction is not found to be significant (α =0.10), then no further analyses will be performed.
+If the center-by-treatment interaction is not found to be significant ( $\alpha$ =0.10), then no further analyses will be performed.
 On the other hand, if the interaction is significant, further analyses will be conducted to determine which center or centers may be the source of the interaction.
 This will be done by running the logistic regression model (including the interaction term) where each center will be systematically removed from the model.
 The impact of a given center will be based on the change in the interaction p-value when that center is removed.
 The center or centers that appear to be driving the significant interaction effect will then be removed from the model to verify that conclusions remain the same with or without the influential center(s).